"Too much pressure": GH bride weeps as parents demand that she clean her makeup

 Meanwhile, Ghanaian bride Efua gained widespread attention when she became emotional with tears of happiness while getting her makeup done for her traditional wedding.

-As the makeup artist gently used white tissue to prevent any smudging, tears streamed down her face.
+Tears streamed down her face as the makeup artist gently used white tissue to prevent smudging.

 This touching moment was shared on Instagram by the wedding vendors, eliciting comments from various social media users.